phpMan > man > rrdcreate(1)

 interval between samples is less than "heartbeat", then an average rate is calculated and

-then that entire interval is considered "unknown".
-Note that there are other things that
+that entire interval is considered "unknown".
+Note that there are other things that can make

-can make a sample interval "unknown", such as the rate exceeding limits, or a sample that
+a sample interval "unknown", such as the rate exceeding limits, or a sample that was

-that PDP.
-If the total "unknown" time accounts for more than half the "step", the entire
+PDP.
+If the total "unknown" time accounts for more than half the "step", the entire PDP is

-PDP is marked as "unknown".
-This means that a mixture of known and "unknown" sample times
+marked as "unknown".
+This means that a mixture of known and "unknown" sample times in a

-in a single PDP "step" may or may not add up to enough "known" time to warrant a known
+single PDP "step" may or may not add up to enough "known" time to warrant a known PDP.

 The "heartbeat" can be short (unusual) or long (typical) relative to the "step" interval